vcw0730/q4/README.md

-Hello world, everything in my CS50 Appliance finally works!!!!
-(I think)
+Hello world, everything in my CS50 Appliance finally works!!!! (at least as far as I can tell)

-- Victor
+  -Victor